 First up, we have these ooey gooey s’mores bars.
-It’s basically everything you love about a s’more, except you can make it ahead of time in your oven.
+It’s basically everything you love about a s’more, except you can make it ahead of time in your oven, any time of year.

 Just like a s’more has four layers, so do these s’mores bars.

 - Graham Cracker Crust: The bottom layer of our s’mores bars is a graham cracker cookie based crust, pressed down into the bottom of a 9×13-inch pan.
 Bake this first to get a nice crispy base — something sturdy to hold, and a little crunchy like a graham cracker.

 - Melted Chocolate: Super simple — all you’re going to do is place chocolate bars on top of the baked crust layer.
 You can, of course, use dark chocolate for a more grownup s’mores bar, but I went with good old fashioned milk chocolate Hershey bars.